In Defense of PopulismGreg Johnson

 However, even if there is no necessary connection between populism and white identity politics, I wish to argue that the two movements should work together in every white country.
 White identitarians will be strengthened by populism, and populism will be strengthened by appeals to white identity.

 The Destruction of identity due to immigration and multiculturalism is a central issue for white identitarians.
 The Deprivation caused by globalization is also one of our central issues.
 The only way to fix these problems is to adopt white identitarian policies, namely to put the interests and identity of indigenous whites first.
-Once that principle is enshrined, everything we want follows as a matter of course.
+If that principle is enshrined, everything we want follows of course.
 It is just a matter of time and will.

 As for Distrust and Dealignment, these can go for or against us, but we can certainly relate to them, and we can contribute to and shape them as well.

-Eatwell and Goodwin argue that the “Four Ds” are longstanding and deep-seated trends.
-They will be affecting politics for decades to come.
+Eatwell and Goodwin argue that the “Four Ds” have deep roots and will be affecting politics for decades to come.
 National populism is the wave of the future, and we should ride it to political power.

 Why do populists need to appeal to white identity?
 It all comes down to what counts as the people.
 Is the people at its core an ethnic group, or is it defined in purely civic terms?
 Populists of the Right appeal explicitly or implicitly to identitarian issues.
 Populists of the Left prefer to define the people in civic or class terms and focus on economic issues.
 Since, as Eatwell and Goodwin argue, both identitarian and economic issues are driving the rise of populism, populists of the Right will have a broader appeal because they appeal to both identity and economic issues.